-Types Of Jobs You Can Get With A Working Holiday Visa In The UK
+Types Of Jobs You Can Get With A Working Holiday Visa UK

 Working Holiday Visas of other countries have stringent restrictions on jobs that can be taken by visa holders.
-However, a working holiday visa in the UK allows you to work most jobs for the entirety of the 2 year duration.
+However, working holiday visa jobs UK for the entirety of the 2 year duration.
 Moreover, your employer can extend your stay indefinitely, if they choose to.
 The most popular jobs in the UK are customer service, working in hostels, bartending, nannying, retail and hospitality.